smartappsbrasil/smartclient-php/README.md

 ######Params
 	$app 		: Application that you want connect.
-	$api_user	: API USER :P, You can found your, on API Tool in the option **registered keys** on your environment.
+	$api_user	: API USER :P, You can found yours, on 'API Tool' in the option 'registered keys' on your enviroment.
-	$api_key 	: API KEY :P, You can found it on API Service in your environment.
+	$api_key 	: API KEY :P, You can found it on 'API Tool' in your environment.

 ##### connectionClose()
 You need use this method to disconnect of S.M.A.R.T